-Please refer to note 6(5) for details on the credit risk exposure of accounts receivable.
-Please refer to note 6(3) for financial assets at amortized cost including pledged time deposits.
-Please refer to notes 6(2) and (4) for details on financial assets at fair value through profit and loss and other comprehensive income including listed stocks, unlisted stocks, open-end funds, and private equity funds.
+Please refer to note 6(4) for details on the credit risk exposure of accounts receivable. financial assets at amortized cost including pledged time deposits.
+Please refer to notes 6(2) and (3) for details on financial assets at fair value through profit and loss and other comprehensive income including listed stocks, unlisted stocks, open-end funds, and private equity funds.